aadityabhusal/LabelUp/README.md

 ## <p align="center"><img src="public\assets\logo.png" alt="LabelUp" align="center"/></p><br>

-[LabelUp](https://labelup.netlify.app/) is a video annotator for labeling objects in a video and generating machine learning dataset.
-It is a fully front-end applicatipn created using vanilla JavaScript.
+[LabelUp](https://labelup.netlify.app/) is a video annotator for labeling objects in videos and generating machine learning dataset.
+It is a fully front-end application created using vanilla JavaScript.
+For tracking moving objects in videos, it uses motion interpolation between two label checkpoints.

 ---